DRUGS ACTING ON THE CENTRAL NERVOUS SYSTEM: A TEACHER’S COMPREHENSIVE GUIDE

 | Primary Use | Seizures and anaesthesia induction | Anxiety, insomnia, and muscle spasms |

-SEO Tip: Modern medicine has largely moved away from Barbiturates for sleep due to their high addiction potential and toxicity.
+Note: Modern medicine has largely moved away from barbiturates for sleep due to their high addiction potential and toxicity.
 Benzodiazepines (BZDs) like Alprazolam and Lorazepam are now the clinical standard.

 3. Anti-Convulsant Drugs: Managing Epilepsy

 Epilepsy is characterized by sudden, abnormal electrical discharges in the brain.
-Anti-epileptic drugs (AEDs) work by stabilizing these “erratic” neurons.
+Anti-epileptic drugs (AEDs) work by stabilizing neurons and preventing these erratic discharges.

 - Phenytoin: A classic drug that stabilizes cell membranes; it is notorious for causing gum overgrowth (gingival hyperplasia).